vince-grondin/base-camp-final-project/docs/docs/3-Flows/3-Get property.md

                 F -->> F: No-op
             end

-        else Property does not exist ❌
+        else Property does not exist or fails to be fetched ❌ activate L
-            activate L
             L -->> F: Returns error
             deactivate L